CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 2. Download the latest CIS-CAT Pro Dashboard zip file from [CIS WorkBench](https://workbench.cisecurity.org/files), select the tag `CIS-CAT Dashboard`
 3. Place the zipped file on a host server that **has not** previously had CIS-CAT Pro Dashboard or CIS-CAT Pro Assessor installed
 4. Unzip the files
+5. Navigate to the directory where the installer is located.
+6. Apply execute permission for the script as a user with `sudo` privileges sudo chmod +x CCPD_unix_Installer.sh
 5. Launch the installer shell script from any hard drive location as a user with `sudo` privileges sudo ./CCPD_unix_Installer.sh
 	- Using -c after the script name will force command line installation